isamu-isozaki/teamai_test/engineering/infrastructure/incident-management/index.html.md

 # Incidents

-Incidents are **anomalous conditions** that result in **service degradation** or **outage** and require intervention (human or automated) to restore service to full operational status in the shortest amount of time possible.
+Incidents are **anomalous conditions** that result in **service degradation** or **outage** and require intervention (human or automated/index.html.md) to restore service to full operational status in the shortest amount of time possible.
 The primary goal of incident management is to organize chaos into swift incident resolution.
 To that end, incident management requires well defined roles for all resources involved, control points to manage the flow of both resolution path and information, active and effective communication to notify the appropriate stakeholders about the status of an incident and its resolution, and post-mortem, root-cause analysis and introspective analysis procedures.

 ## Incident Severities

 Incident severities encapsulate the impact of an incident and scope the resources allocated to handle it.
 Detailed definitions must be provided for each severity, and these definitions must be reevaluated as new circumstances become known.
-Incident management uses our standarized severity definitions, which can be found under [`CONTRIBUTION.MD`](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#severity-impact-guidance).
+Incident management uses our standarized severity definitions, which can be found under [`CONTRIBUTION.MD`](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#severity-impact-guidance/index.html.md).

 * Sev1 and Sev2 incidents cannot be considered closed until GitLab.com has been fully operational, onine, stable and performant for 30 minutes after the incident was resolved.
 * When a closed Sev2 or Sev3 incident is followed by another Sev2 or Sev3 incident within 3 hours, the latter incidents are automatically upgraded to Sev2 incidents.